 To work as a linguistic anthropologist, it is important to do fieldwork.
-This might mean traveling to a remote location to hear people speak language.
-In my case, it means actual “field” work.
-I herd sheep or alpacas.
+Normally, this might mean traveling to a remote location to hear people speak and use a language.
+In my case, it means actual “field work” as I herd sheep or alpacas.
 Other times, I plant or harvest crops.
-I work alongside the people I am studying.
+I don’t do this work alone.
+I work alongside the people I study.

-For me, this is perfect.
-I listen for new words and any sign that what people are saying is different from the languages I already know.
+For me, this is a perfect way to hear people speak and to learn how they use their language.
+And of course, I listen for new words and any sign that what people are speaking is different from the languages I already know.

-When herding, my new neighbors and I would take the animals to the hillside where they could graze all day.
-On these long walks, I learned a lot about the people I was with.
-I also learned about the landscapes where they have lived their entire lives.
+When herding, my new neighbors and I would take the animals to remote hillside patches where they could graze all day before coming home at night.
+On these long walks, I learned a lot about the people I was with and even more about the landscapes where they have lived their entire lives.

 A woman herds her flock of sheep near Lake Titicaca.

-I ask people to say specific words or sentences into my recorder.
-Later, I can study these to understand the characteristics of how they’re spoken.
+With my portable recorder and microphone, I ask people to say specific words or sentences.
+Then I can study these later to understand the overall characteristics of how they are spoken.

 women in Puno, Peru